-There are not many homo sapiens in this lifetime that can claim that Music Producer, Artist, DJ and all round leg-end Mark Ronson called them from LA.
+There are not many people in this world that can claim that Music Producer, Artist, DJ and all round legend Mark Ronson called them from LA.
 We can…

 The Student Pocket Guide | Mark Ronson Interview

 Let’s start from the beginning.
 What was it like to have Paul McCartney, David Bowie and Mick Jagger at your parent’s house parties whilst you were a kid?

 I don’t really remember any of them ever being there.
 I don’t think they were, everybody thinks I had this incredible child hood.
 I do remember Robin Williams and Keith Moon but that’s about it.